Enabling More Distributed Energy In Our Electricity Grids

-As a community organisation interested in the fair treatment of solar PV and other DER technologies, Renew has been working to canvass issues and options with regards to DER enablement in the grid, and to help inform the national debate, by:
+As a community organisation interested in the fair treatment of DER, Renew has been working to canvass issues and options with regards to its enablement in the grid, and to help inform the national debate, by:

-- Identifying the potential solutions to these issues and their associated costs; and
+- identifying the potential solutions to these issues and their associated costs; and

-- Developing an analytical framework for identifying the optimal approach in a given situation.
+- developing an analytical framework for identifying the optimal approach in a given situation.